hsemple/GISProgramming/_pages/intro_python.md

 ---

-In GIS, the Python language is used to manipulate the spatial objects contained in the large number of Python-based GIS libraries that are available.
+In GIS, the Python porgramming language is used to manipulate the spatial objects contained in the large number of Python-based GIS libraries that are available.

 As a beginner, you must first learn basic Python programming concepts.
 Afterwards, you use this knowledge to work with the Python GIS libraries.
 Below, I list some of the basic Python concepts that must be first mastered before you can work successfully with the GIS libraries.